nais/doc/docs/auth/partials/validate.md

 ##### Success response

-If the token is valid, the response will also contain all the token's claims:
+If the token is valid, the response will additionally contain **all** the token's claims:

 ```json title="Valid token"
 {